Baymxs/advertising-service/README.md

-# Database service
+# Advertising service
 ---
-Database service is a Java program that provides a service for working with adversing(banners and categories).
+Advertising service is a Java program that provides a service for working with advertising(banners and categories).

 # Installation
 ---